-With a population of almost 11 million people Lima, the capital of Peru is the second largest city in the Americas.
+The perfect one day in Lima Peru itinerary, With a population of almost 11 million people Lima, the capital of Peru, is the second-largest city in the Americas.
 There are endless things while you spend your day in Lima.
-This one day itinerary will guide you to explore the bright vibrant city during your visit to Peru.
+Explore the bright, vibrant city of Lima for one day during your visit to Peru.

-The city is also home to the largest airport in Peru, serving as a stopover for those traveling to Machu Picchu or other inland cities throughout the country.
+The city is also home to the largest airport in Peru, serving as a stopover for those traveling to Machu Picchu or inland other towns throughout the country.
 I recommend including at least one day or two in Lima during your visit to this incredible country.

 This one day guide to Lima will provide you all you need to know, including where to eat, where to stay, and the best attractions for your adventure!